The Most Experienced Dry Needling Near Me in Tampa, FL

 • You can’t develop the skill and expertise it takes to become good at this with such little experience.

-• I personally wouldn’t trust someone who took a short weekend course and hardly ever performs the actual procedure.
+• I personally wouldn’t trust someone who took a short weekend course and hardly ever performs the actual procedure if I was dealing with any kind of pain.

 In contrast, Dr. Hanson has performed a huge amount of dry needling over the last 10 years.

-Dr. Josh Hanson, DACM treats an average of 15-25 patients per day with dry needling (since 2011) and has performed 30,000+ dry needling treatments.
-It would be impossible for any physical therapist to come close to having this much experience in the state of Florida.
+Dr. Josh Hanson, DACM treats an average of 15-25 patients per day with dry needling (since 2011) and has performed 35,000+ dry needling treatments.
+It would be very difficult for any physical therapist that uses dry needling 0-3 times a day to come close to having this much experience in the state of Florida.

 With dry needling I am always focused on releasing trigger points.